-1. Life Experience Lessons (LEL)

-Life Experience Lessons (LELs) have been a hallmark of Bright Star's program since we were founded.
+3. Life Experience Lessons (LEL): Life Experience Lessons (LELs) have been a hallmark of Bright Star's program since the original founding in 2002.
 We believe students must be offered opportunities to enhance their education with real-life experiences if they are going to succeed in life outside the classroom.
-Each year, a majority of RKMS students participate in LELs.
-These trips are primarily paid for by Bright Star Schools.
+Each year, a majority of VAES students participate in day trips, or elementary LELs.
+These trips are mostly paid for by Bright Star Schools.
 Parents are asked for a small donation as a way to ensure commitment, but it is important to note that no eligible child is ever turned away for not contributing to the donation.
-It is our commitment that every student will have attended at least one LEL by the end of their time at RKMS.